An Intro to the Profit First System for Solopreneurs

 How do I start Profit First?

-Do not take what you just read in this post and start implementing the system.
+Frankly, I do not recommend taking what you just read in this post and start implementing the system.
 I wrote this as a quick reference I can link people to in the future - it is not a full account of every aspect of the Profit First system.
 In fact, it really doesn’t do it justice!

 For example, what percentage should I be allocating to each category?
 That depends on the size of your business and where your business is currently at!

 Or, how can I get Profit First to work as effectively within YNAB?
 That involves diving into so many layers of your financial management story!
-(Which is exactly what I do with my clients in my signature program!)
+(Which is exactly what I do with my clients!)

-I didn’t give you enough detail in this post for you to start implementing the system (because I’m not going to just rewrite the book, sorry), so it’s time to take it a step further.
+I didn’t give you enough detail in this post for you to start implementing the system (because I’m not going to just rewrite the book!).

-For one, I’d recommend reading the book!
+So, I’d definitely recommend reading the book!
 Mike is hilarious and offers very thorough and easy-to-understand explanations for his system.
 While the concept is simple, the nuances can get a little tricky, and it helps to have as much information as possible.